 older sister into higher education was thwarted when her mother vetoed

-the plan, saying “one daughter had already gone away for higher
+the plan, saying “one daughter had already gone away to become a teacher

-education and she did not want to lose another”.
+and she did not want to lose another daughter”.
 But, as life

 turned out, several decades later, Dorothy was able to find a way to

-achieve her ambition, when she finally became a teacher.
+achieve her ambition, when she too finally became a teacher.

 Dorothy had been born in 1911 in Stockton,